Scale-invariant brain morphometry: application to sulcal depth: Materials and Experiments

 $Dev(.)$ theoretically varies between 0 and 180 degrees.
 An angular deviation close to 90 degrees is indicative of an undesirable depth estimation such as a minimum located on the sulcal wall or a pinch along the sulcal wall interpreted as a gyral crest.
 Values greater than 90 degrees are suspicious and may occur only in the cases of complex geometrical configurations e.g. due to operculation.

 \end{itemize}

 We report in Fig.\ref{fig:expe1} and corresponding Sec\ref{sec:res_expe1} the distribution of these three measures across all subjects as violin plots.
 Independently for each measure, we then identified the best value for $\alpha$ based on the median across all subjects (lowest median for $StdCrest$ and $Dev$, highest for $Sep$).
-For each measure, we then performed a t-test between each distribution obtained for the different values of $\alpha$ and the distribution corresponding to the best $\alpha$, allowing us to define a range of values on which the measures are statistically equivalent.
-Finally, we identify the optimal value for $\alpha$ across the three measures by looking for values that fall in the intersection between the three ranges of values that are equivalent to the best one.
-This optimal value for $\alpha$ is then used in the other experiments.
+For each measure, we then performed a non-parametric Wilcoxon signed-rank test between each distribution obtained for the different values of $\alpha$ and the distribution corresponding to the best $\alpha$, allowing us to define a range of values on which the measures are statistically equivalent.